CamilleScholtz/prt/README.md

 ...
 ```

-List duplicate ports in the order they are used:
+List eventual duplicate ports in the order they are used:
 ```
 $ prtloc -d openbox mpv
 punpun/openbox